jmwind/bouncifyrn/README.md

 - [x] Have balls stop and hide when they hit bottom surface
 - [ ] Add ball addition hot spots on screen with nice animation
 - [x] Colision count and box disappear
-- [ ] Top score section with ball count and level
+- [~] Top score section with ball count and level and layout
-- [ ] Show ball count beside first ball (on top for now)
+- [x] Show ball count beside first ball (on top for now)
 - [ ] Calculate level and display at top
 - [x] Box bounce count calculation and display
 - [ ] First ball landing spot calculation and animation